WomensLaw serves and supports all survivors, no matter their sex or gender.

 • remove the address and phone number of the three places mentioned above from the public court records and keep a confidential record of them for court use only;

-• remove your mailing address from the public records of the court (if different than your home address), keep a confidential record of it for court use only, and not show it to the respondent.
+• remove your mailing address and county of residence from the public records of the court if it’s different than your home address, keep a confidential record of it for court use only, and not show it to the respondent.
 (Note: If you choose to keep your mailing address confidential, you will have to include the mailing address of someone else, such as a family member or friend, that can be shown to the respondent for the purpose of receiving mail associated with the case.)2

 Therefore, if you do not want the abuser to know this type of personal information, make sure to tell that to the clerk when filing your petition and/or check the box to keep addresses and telephone numbers for residences, workplaces, schools, and childcare facilities confidential.